Bus lane: Effectiveness

 Bus lanes give priority to buses, cutting down on journey times where roads are congested with other traffic and increasing the reliability of buses.
 The introduction of bus lanes can significantly assist in the reduction of air pollution.

 Bus lanes marked with colored pavement have been shown to reduce intrusions into bus lanes, speeding travel time and increasing bus reliability.

 Major networks

 Some network lengths of bus lanes in major cities, listed by buses per km of bus lane):

 The busiest bus lane in the United States is the Lincoln Tunnel XBL (exclusive bus lane) along the Lincoln Tunnel Approach and Helix in Hudson County, New Jersey, which carries approximately 700 buses per hour during morning peak times an average of one bus every 5.1 seconds.
 In contrast, the Cross-Harbour Tunnel in Hong Kong carries 14,500 buses per day, or an average of about 605 an hour all day (not just peak times), but the bus lane must give way to all the other road users resulting in long queues of buses.

-CityTransit Data is a website procured by the UITP that contains statistics about, among other things, the "length of dedicated PT [public transport] operational infrastructure" for each mode.
-Its definition states: "The indicator reflects the length of the exclusive sections along which regular private car traffic is not allowed to use the same space travelling in the same direction".
-In other words, for the bus mode, it represents the summed length of bus lanes operational in a certain region.
-In 2020, there were 438.4 km of bus operational infrastructure per million inhabitant for the metropolitain region of Montréal.

 Criticism

-The installation of bus lanes requires additional space to either be constructed (increasing the impact of the road on the surrounding area, and possibly requiring taking of private land), or space must be taken from existing lanes, reducing that available for vehicles.

-Some jurisdictions have allowed access to bus lanes to electric cars and/or hybrid cars.
-Oslo removed this exception in 2017 following protests due to congestion in bus lanes.
-The large number of electric vehicles on Norwegian roads slowed buses, defeating the purpose of bus lanes.
-A similar experiment is being done in Bengaluru, India.
-However, it is facing teething issues.
-Citizens raised several concerns about traffic congestion, lack of awareness among drivers and road users, lack of streetlighting, bus breakdowns in the bus lane causing bottlenecks, absence of lane discipline, and narrow roads, among other things.
+Some residents and observers criticize bus lane plans and implementations because they take space from other vehicles or require road widening, which can require the use of eminent domain.